bilal-23/useElevator/README.md

 2. **Easing Function**: Rather than linear scrolling, the hook uses a quadratic easing function (`easeInOutQuad`) that starts slow, accelerates in the middle, and decelerates at the end - mimicking a real elevator's movement.

 3. **Duration Calculation**: If no duration is provided, the hook automatically calculates an appropriate duration based on the scroll distance - longer distances get proportionally longer durations (with a maximum cap).

-### Audio Management

-1. **Audio Players**: The hook creates two audio players:

-   - Main audio: Elevator music that plays during scrolling
-   - End audio: A "ding" sound that plays when scrolling finishes

-2. **Dynamic Audio Loading**: You can provide custom audio URLs or use the built-in defaults.

-3. **Browser Compatibility**: The audio implementation handles browser autoplay restrictions gracefully with Promise-based error handling.

 ### DOM Handling